ethereum/EIPs/EIPS/eip-xxxx.md

-eip: xxxx
+eip: 7825
 title: Transaction Gas Limit Cap
 description: Introduce a protocol-level cap on the maximum gas used by a transaction to 30 million.
 author: Giulio Rebuffo (@Giulio2002)
 discussions-to: [Insert discussion forum link here]